-45 Amazing Things to Do Before You Die.
+Life List: 100 Amazing Things To Do Before You Die

-1. Bathe Elephants at a Rescue in Thailand
+1. ✦ Volunteer at a Elephant Rescue in Thailand

 In Northern Thailand, an hour from Chiang Mai‘s city center, I spent a memorable day volunteering at the Elephant Nature Park.
 This is a special place where there was an eclectic bunch of Asian Elephants; some old, some young, some blind, some injured from working in the logging industry, some abused and some rescued from the circus.
-Not only were we able to feed these majestic creatures, but you can also take them down to the river for a bath.
+Not only will you be able to feed these majestic creatures, but you can also take them down to the river for a bath.

 Jellyfish Lake in the Micronesian country of Palau is home to millions of jellyfish that are deemed relatively harmless since their sting is so light.
 It was still frightening for the first five minutes to be surrounded by jellyfish, some brushing up against my body.
 But, after the panic dissipated, this was one of my all-time favorite bucket list travel adventures.